mesosphere/dcos-docs-site/pages/1.11/installing/high-availability/multi-region/index.md

 - This setup is typically not recommended because of how difficult it is to guarantee the latency and addressing requirements.
 - This setup should only be considered if dedicated private connections between regions is available.
 For example, AWS Direct Connect or Azure Express Route.
 - Because networking partitions are more likely across zones, masters could end up in split-brain scenario.
-For example, two different masters think they are the leader at the same time.
-This is typically harmless because only one leader is allowed to make modifiable actions, for example register or shutdown agents.
+For example: Two different masters think they are the leader at the same time.
+This is typically harmless because only one leader is allowed to make modifiable actions like register or shutdown agents.